fiq/nix-pyenv-flake/README.md

 This will give you a new shell using the local derivation of pyenv.

-In order to persist python versions, you must set the following environmentals in your shell.
+In order to persist python versions, the flake will default your PYENV_ROOT (where python versions are stored) to $HOME/.pyenv

+You may create an alternate pyenv by setting it before invoking the flake.

 ```
-mkdir -p ~/.pyenv
+mkdir -p ~/.pyenv-other
-export PYENV_ROOT=$HOME/.pyenv
+export PYENV_ROOT=$HOME/.pyenv-other
+nix develop . --impure

 ```